The peaceful, safe and sustainable development of the Moon requires law and policy as much as it needs technology and engineering.

 2026 Lunar Policy Plan

-Based upon a consultative process involving 40 stakeholders from the global space community, the Lunar Policy Priorities Report identifies ten priority areas to be addressed for the safe and sustainable development of the Moon.
+The Lunar Policy Priorities Report identifies ten priority areas to be addressed for the safe and sustainable development of the Moon,

 On November 11th, 2023, the LPP officially unveiled the Lunar Policy Priorities Report at the Palais Brongniart in Paris through a dedicated panel discussion on lunar policy at the occasion of the 6th Paris Peace Forum (PPF).